Kabul: Environment

-The Kabul River flows through the heart of the city, dividing the central bazaars.
-There are several bridges (pul) crossing the river, the major ones being Pul-e Shah-Do Shamshira, Pul-e Bagh-e Omomi, Pul-e Khishti, and Pul-e Mahmoud.
+The Paghman River flows downstream from Paghman and joins the Kabul River near Kabul Zoo and Bagh-e Babur.
+The Kabul River then flows through the heart of the city, dividing the central bazaars.
+There are several bridges (puls) crossing the rivers, the major ones being Pul-e Company, Pul-e Shah-Do Shamshira, Pul-e Bagh-e Omomi, Pul-e Khishti, and Pul-e Mahmoud.
 Due to climate change, since the 21st century, the river runs dry most of the year, only filling up in the wetter winter and spring seasons.

-A large lake and wetland was located just to the southeast from the old city called Kol-e Hashmat Khan.
-The marsh provides a critical resting place to thousands of birds who fly between the Indian subcontinent and Siberia.
+Hashmat Khan Lake is located to the southeast of the old part of the city.
+It provides a critical resting place to thousands of birds who fly between the Indian subcontinent and Siberia.
 In 2017 the government declared the lake a protected area.
 Some rare species of birds have been spotted at the lake, such as the Eastern imperial eagle and the Dalmatian pelican.
-Kabul's other large lake is Qargha, located some 9 km northwest from the centre.
-It is a major attraction for locals as well as foreigners.
+Kabul's other large lake is at Qargha Dam, located some 9 km northwest from the city's center.

-Air pollution is a major problem in the city during the winter season, when many residents burn low-quality fuels.

-Kabul could be the first major city to run dry, as claimed by a report of the NGO Mercy Corps.
-The city relies mainly on wells most of which have already fallen dry.
-"Up to 80% of Kabul's groundwater is deemed unsafe, with high levels of sewage, salinity and arsenic. [...]
-Water extraction [as of 2025] exceeds the natural recharge rate by 44 million cubic metres each year.
-If trends continue, the city could run dry as early as 2030.